United States Gold Type Coins

 9892392

-Choice $950 New May 29!
-OGH.
+Choice $950 OGH.
 Strictly Original Reddish Gold Color.
 Ex Seal Beach.
 In a PCGS Gen. 3.1 (1993-1998) OGH holder.
 This nicely struck coin oozes originality with a reddish gold tint.
 Surfaces don't have noticeable handling lines, but there are some marks to the left of the Indian and some smaller ones on the cheek.
 This makes a nice type coin that one can use to compare strict originality on gold coins.

 $5 Liberty